Erythropoiesis: Erythrocyte differentiation

-The cell is released from the bone marrow after Stage 7, and so in newly circulating red blood cells there are about 1% reticulocytes.
+The cell is released from the bone marrow after Stage 8, and so in newly circulating red blood cells there are about 1% reticulocytes.
 After one to two days, these ultimately become "erythrocytes" or mature red blood cells.

 These stages correspond to specific appearances of the cell when stained with Wright's stain and examined by light microscopy, and correspond to other biochemical changes.

 In the process of maturation, a basophilic pronormoblast is converted from a cell with a large nucleus and a volume of 900 fL to an enucleated disc with a volume of 95 fL.
 By the reticulocyte stage, the cell has extruded its nucleus, but is still capable of producing hemoglobin.

 Essential for the maturation of red blood cells are Vitamin B12 (cobalamin) and Vitamin B9 (folate).
-Lack of either causes maturation failure in the process of erythropoiesis, which manifests clinically as reticulocytopenia, an abnormally low amount of reticulocytes.
+Cobalamin and folate are necessary for DNA synthesis, and deficiencies in either can impede mitosis, thus causing maturation failure in the process of erythropoiesis.
+This can lead to macrocytosis, where red blood cells are larger in size than average, or have an MCV greater than 100 fL.
+This also manifests clinically as reticulocytopenia, an abnormally low amount of reticulocytes.